How to Talk to Your Teen about Suicide and Bullying

 - If you think your teen may be contemplating suicide, use these tools to help you talk to him about it.
 Above all, seek help from a mental health professional.

 - Spend time talking to your kids about the dangers of legal suicide.
-Our unit study Euthanasia: An Introduction exposes the truth about physician-assisted suicide by explaining what the Church teaches about euthanasia and suffering.
-Students have the opportunity to put themselves in the shoes of three women who were faced with debilitating illnesses and determine whether or not their choices were moral.
-This is a great one-session introduction to talking about why we believe suicide is wrong.
+Our unit study Without Mercy: An Introduction to Euthanasia, Assisted Suicide, and Other Threats to the Medically Vulnerable exposes the truth about physician-assisted suicide by explaining what the Church teaches about euthanasia and suffering.
+This is a great four-session introduction to talking about why we believe suicide is wrong.

 - Just as you can spiritually adopt a preborn baby who is in danger of abortion, you can spiritually adopt a person who is in danger of suicide through euthanasia, physician-assisted suicide, or self-harm.
 Encourage your teen to pray for this person every day, that he receives comfort in his distress and finds peace.